bgonzalezbustamante/academic-kickstart/Netlify/content/authors/bgonzalezbustamante/_index.md

   url: "https://www.universiteitleiden.nl/en"

 # Short bio (displayed in user profile at end of posts)
-bio: Post-doctoral Researcher in Computational Social Science and a lecturer in Governance and Development at the Institute of Public Administration, Faculty of Governance and Global Affairs, Leiden University, Netherlands.
+bio: Associate Professor of Public Administration at Universidad Diego Portales.
+Post-doctoral Researcher in Computational Social Science and a lecturer in Governance and Development at Leiden University, Netherlands.

 ## Lecturer in the School of Public Administration at the Universidad Diego Portales, Chile.